dmlc/dgl/enter/README.md

 Step 3: `train` the model/`export` the script
-Then you can do the same as the tutorial above, either train the model by `dgl-eneter train --cfg csv_sage.yaml` or `dgl-enter export --cfg csv_sage.yml --output my_dataset.py`
+Then you can do the same as the tutorial above, either train the model by `dgl-eneter train --cfg csv_sage.yaml` or use `dgl-enter export --cfg csv_sage.yml --output my_dataset.py` to get the training script.

 ## API Referencce